-Our families and residents are the fabric of our community.
-When our neighbors are safe, fed, and healthy, all of North Tahoe-Truckee is better.
+Our families and residents make up the fabric of our community.
+When our neighbors are safe, fed, and healthy, all of Tahoe Truckee is better.
 As a community foundation, it’s our job to make sure everyone—especially those most vulnerable—can live a life of quality.

 Working together, we create long lasting change

 TTCF and CCTT strategically address our community’s health, education, and safety.
 Now, more people are fed, sheltered, and connected with the help they need than ever before.
 We partner with:

 Tahoe Truckee Unified School District

 Life is complex.
 Life's challenges happen in a system

 Big snowstorms, isolation, long work hours, and a lack of reliable transportation make it difficult to reach needed services.
 Too often, rural residents go without what they need.

 More than half of our adults are depressed

 57% of adults experienced depressive symptoms in the last 30 days.
 34% of 11th graders experience chronic sadness/hopelessness.

 In some neighborhoods, one-third of residents live below the poverty line